Tao for Today; Verse 4

 It is older than the Ancestor.

 Consider the sky.
 It's vastness continually changes.
 Staring into the blue depths of a cloudless sky one might see emptiness.
-The Sage realizes the fullness of the sky, like the fullness of Tao, is inexhaustable and always changing.
+The Sage realizes the fullness of the sky, like the fullness of Tao, is inexhaustible and always changing.

 Stare into the depths of another persons eyes.
 Without fear, the Sage faces another eternal soul.
+The soul is inexhaustible and always changing.

 At birth the Sage is filled with unlimited possibilities.
 The world imposes restriction.
 Tao frees the Sage and opens one to endless possibility and mystery.
 The Sage challenges worldly limitation.
 Not with fear or force, the Sage moves forward through limitation, realizing the depths of eternal Tao.